 We will continue to monitor and improve our practices and supply chains to develop and strengthen our commitment to human rights matters including the elimination of modern slavery and human trafficking.

 Due to the relatively low level of modern slavery risk that we have assessed as being applicable to our business model (including our supply chain), we do not currently adopt key performance indicators (KPIs) in our business in connection with the matters set out in this Statement.
-Our position on KPIs shall remain under review as our business scales.
+However, for the financial year ending 31 March 2023, the Group plans to develop and publish a Group Human Rights Policy which will be cognisant of the potential for modern slavery and human trafficking in our business.
+The Molten Group may further target implementation of a similar policy at directly held portfolio companies.

-This Statement is made by Molten Ventures PLC for and on behalf of its broader group for the financial year ending 31 March 2021 in accordance with section 54(1) of the Modern Slavery Act 2015 and will be reviewed and published on an annual basis.
-It has been approved by Molten Ventures’s Board.
+This Statement is made by Molten Ventures plc for and on behalf of its broader group for the financial year ending 31 March 2022 in accordance with section 54(1) of the Modern Slavery Act 2015 and will be reviewed and published on an annual basis.

 CEO, Molten Ventures plc